-The governance framework is set out in the Code of Corporate Governance, which is reviewed annually and updated.
+The governance framework is summarised in the Code of Corporate Governance, which is reviewed annually.
+The Code is underpinned by an assurance framework.
 The governance framework comprises the culture, values, systems and processes by which an organisation is directed and controlled.
-It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.
+It enables the Royal Borough to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.
 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
-It assures that in conducting its business, the Council:
+It assures that in conducting its business, the Royal Borough: